 The campus also has trained first responders, staff on call and a one-call number to the information booth for assistance.
 On campus the one-call assistance number is 4000; off-campus the number is 641-628-9000.
 For all medical, fire and other emergencies, a call should be made to 911.

 Central College has an Emergency Communication and Response Plan that includes a series of emergency teams with on-going training and an emergency communication system.
-Under the coordination and leadership of the Central Emergency Management Team, teams include the Central Emergency Response, Student Crisis Response, International Emergency, and Pandemic Response teams.
-Emergency communication with community members occurs through the BlackBoard Connect 5 text messaging, email, and phone calling system.
-Teams are convened through the use of an “electronic bridge.”
-All students are automatically entered into the Emergency Communication “Black Board Connect 5” system while faculty and staff may elect to join by sending their name and cell phone number to the Title IX Coordinator.
+Under the coordination and leadership of the Central Emergency Management Team, teams include the Central Emergency Response, Student Crisis Response, and International Emergency teams.
+Emergency communication with community members occurs through text messaging, email, and phone calling systems.
+Team members are convened through the use of an “electronic bridge”.
+All students are automatically entered into Central’s Emergency Communication system while faculty and staff may elect to join by sending their name and cell phone number to the Dean of Students.

 Title IX Coordinator